Local Energy Audits

 2. UA Tradeoff - typically using REScheck software

-3. Total Building Performance - using approved software
+3. Simulated Performance - using approved software

 4. Energy Rating Index (ERI) via Energy Star Homes